Pop-Code/nestjs-console/README.md

 `Example of Usage: [options] [command]`

 You can name your provider to be registered in a group command container.
-This is usefull when you have a lot of commands and you want to group them as sub command. (git style)
+This is useful when you have a lot of commands and you want to group them as sub command. (git style)

 To achieve this, you have to group your methods into class.
 You have to pass options to the @Console decorator to configure the name of the parent cli.